top of page

 To achieve its goals, the Board of Selectmen and Network anticipate using the completed plan (July 2022) to garner public and future financial support for its continuing collaborative efforts.

 Gosnold CAP and Cuttyhunk CAN welcome broad community, intergenerational participation.
 Questions, ideas, want to join or help?
-Contact Nancy Wilder, wildfraz3@gmail.com or Jon Winet, gosnold.cap@gmail.com
+Contact Jon Winet, gosnold.cap@gmail.com

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.